 Re-applicants only need to submit one new letter of recommendation.

 How many students are accepted each year?

-The USC School of Pharmacy receives approximately 1,000 applications each year and interviews 400 to 500 applicants.
-Approximately 185 students matriculate into the program.
+The USC School of Pharmacy receives approximately 700 or more applications each year and interviews about 400 applicants.
+Approximately 195 students matriculate into the program.

 Is preference given to California residents?